How APEX Scores Every Stock

 Scoring Formula

 Each signal is normalized to 0–100 on its own scale, then weighted within its bucket.
 For example: RSI of 45 normalizes to 45/100.
-Within the Technical bucket (where RSI carries ~18% sub-weight), this contributes 45 × 0.18 = 8.1 points to the Technical bucket score.
+Within the Technical bucket (where RSI carries an 18% sub-weight — the highest of any technical signal), this contributes 45 × 0.18 = 8.1 points to the Technical bucket score.
 The Technical bucket score is then multiplied by 0.40 for its contribution to the composite.
+Sub-weights were tuned using a historical backtest across 102 stocks and 86,000+ ticker-days.

 Score Ranges and Verdicts